 Joseph, husband of Mary the mother of Jesus, experienced three dreams that included an angel of the Lord who provided important information regarding Jesus, Mary, and their safety as a family.
 No description is given, but Joseph clearly regarded the visitor as an angel (Matthew 1—2).

-In general, however, it is clear angels are immaterial spirits as described in Hebrews 1:14: "Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation?"
+In general, however, angels do not have an essential physical form; they are spirits as described in Hebrews 1:14: "Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation?"
 Angels could clearly communicate in the language of those they served as they shared spoken messages in many situations.
 They even sang in Luke 2:13-14 to the shepherds.

 Further, while we are not told exactly when angels were created, it is clear it took place before the creation of the Earth.
 Job 38:4-7 states their creation was prior to the creation of the Earth.
 The angels were created by Jesus Christ (John 1:3; Colossians 1:16).